 - Third Party Risk Management

 HCISPP candidates need a minimum of two years of paid full-time work experience in one domain of these areas.
 The exam has 125 multiple choice questions, and requires a 70% passing grade.
+The exam costs $599 US to take through Pearson VUE.
 Source: (ISC)2 HCISPP.

 2. CISSP – Certified Information Systems Security Professional